 Kids need coaching and guidance to develop a sense of personal responsibility.
 Parents can support their kids by creating a culture at home that incrementally increases children’s responsibility as they grow and mature.
 Being an independent, responsible member of the family becomes the norm, not the exception, and that norm will stay with kids as they head into the world as adults.

 You may be thinking: OK, I’m willing to be patient and work at it.
 But how can I get started?
 What exactly should I do?

 Here are seven ways parents can help raise responsible kids:

 Thankfully, toddlers and preschoolers love responsibility.
 They love the feeling of being helpers and “grown-up”.
 The more we can nurture this quality in our young kids the more they will continue to seek out responsibility as they mature.

-This means letting your 3-year-old “fold the laundry” even if it adds 10 minutes to your chore.
+This means letting your three-year-old “fold the laundry” even if it adds ten minutes to your chore.
 Or letting your five-year-old wash the windows – streaks and all.

 The idea here is to encourage the initiative and responsibility kids take on – and not to worry about the outcome.
 Mastery of certain tasks will come in time.
 Patience is key – and encouragement.

 Assigning chores to everyone in the family, including kids, is an extension of building a culture where kids can demonstrate and practice responsibility.